-Investment income and expenses by source of funds
+Investment income in 2014 totalled € 11.8 million, an increase Investment income and expenses by source of funds

 The Company records investment income and expenses separately depending on whether they relate to the capital fund or the liability fund.
 The capital fund comprises assets representing shareholders' funds; the liability fund comprises assets supporting technical provisions.